-Riz and Mona Consultancy will continue to closely monitor the announcements from the Ministry of Economy and relevant licensing authorities such as the Department of Economic Development (DED) in each emirate and we will provide clients with continuing guidance on compliance with the resolution.
-We can assist companies in the following areas:
+Riz and Mona Consultancy will continue to follow closely the announcements issued by the Ministry of Economy and related licensing bodies, such as the Department of Economic Development (DED) in each Emirate, and we will provide clients with ongoing advice in accordance with the resolution.
+We can support businesses in the following ways:

-- Inform the relevant authority of any changes or amendments to the information provided.
+- Inform the responsible authority about any modifications or changes to the details given.

-- Identify and compile the information required to be disclosed in the registers
+- Identify and compile the details needed to be reported in the registers.

 Contact us today to book your appointment.